Summa de casibus poenitentiae: Composition

-Penyafort's work relied heavily on Gratian's Decretum Gratiani.
-In it Penyafort put forth the argument that acting in defense of yourself or your property could only occur when an attack was already under way and you were repelling it, or if an attack was imminent.
-Accordingly, Penyafort put defending yourself and offensive actions in juxtaposition, as defense concerned the immediate future and the present, and offense was an act of vengeance for actions which had already been committed.
+Raymond's work relied heavily on Gratian's Decretum Gratiani.
+Raymond put forth the argument that acting in defense of yourself or your property could only occur when an attack was already under way and you were repelling it, or if an attack was imminent.
+Accordingly, Raymond put defending yourself and offensive actions in juxtaposition, as defense concerned the immediate future and the present, and offense was an act of vengeance for actions which had already been committed.

 Summa de Matrimonio

 Following up on poenitentiae, Raymond wrote a Summa de Matrimonio, about issues of marriage.
 This second work was often appended to the Summa de casibus poenitentiae and was also included together with it, as its fourth and final part, in the printed editio princeps in 1603.